mar10/fancytree/src/jquery-ui-dependencies/README-Fancytree.md

 ## Updating this Dependencies

 1. Download new versions from http://jqueryui.com .
-2. Apply modifcations as described above.
+2. Apply modifications as described above.
 3. run `grunt build` to test.